 There are plenty of examples of people who thought outside the box and executed a creative resume idea that blew everyone away, but on the other hand, there are also a few instances where candidates’ attempts to be original earned them a place on a list of the wackiest resume blunders.

 The key is to really know your industry, the company you are applying to and your own limitations.

 4. Include job related interests

 You don’t need to tell employers about everything you like doing, especially not generic things like “watching television” or “playing sports.”
-But, if your hobbies, personal interests or volunteer positions tie in with the job, including them helps to show employers that you really are passionate about the work you do, or would like to do.
+However, if your hobbies, personal interests or volunteer positions tie in with the job, including them helps to show employers that you really are passionate about the work you do or would like to do.